-This diagnostic imaging in lung cancer reporting module is aimed at radiologists, but also medical oncologists, radiation oncologists, and pulmonologists who are interested in improving their clinical skills with regard to the interpretation and identification of images in the diagnosis, staging and response assessment of cases of lung cancer, principally using CT.
+This diagnostic imaging in lung cancer reporting course is aimed at radiologists, but also medical oncologists, radiation oncologists, and pulmonologists who are interested in improving their clinical skills about the interpretation and identification of images in the diagnosis, staging and response assessment of cases of lung cancer, principally using CT.
 Some cases with PET or MRI will also be shown.

 The simulator enables practice in a real environment, working on cases of lung tumours.
 It is a “learning by doing” type of learning that allows you to learn from your errors and successes when interpreting the images.
 At the end of each case, the user will receive the answers immediately with comments both in the structured report and in the images, with the aim of reinforcing the entire learning process.

-This is a CME-accredited activity by TMC Academy, an EACCME Trusted Provider.
+This medical training is organised by Unilabs Academy, an EACCME Trusted Provider.

 Testimonials:

 "The simulator is a brilliant way to learn or relearn how to approach a certain examination.
-It gives you the opportunity to practice, think logically through a case, and is very applicable to clinical work.”
+It allows you to practice, think logically through a case, and is very applicable to clinical work.”

 "I like everything and particularly the structured template which creates an algorithm of reporting”